shenlu89/pandoc-wasm/docker/README.md

 ## Dockerfile

-The `Dockerfile` implementation can be found [here](https://github.com/shenlu89/pandoc-wasm/blob/main/docker/Dockerfile).
+This image is built from the [`Dockerfile`](https://github.com/shenlu89/pandoc-wasm/blob/main/docker/Dockerfile) in the `pandoc-wasm` repository.
 This provides details on how the toolchain is set up and how Pandoc is built.

 ## Usage: Extract the compiled binary